 Solution Main Activities

-- Manufacturing process parameters data captured for both drilling operations as the ‘predictors’
+- Manufacturing process parameters data was captured for drilling operations

 - Performed data pre-processing and visualisation, feature engineering and subsequent down selection

 - Development, evaluation and down selection of various supervised machine learning models

 - Key parameters driving increased energy consumption were identified.